ThrillStays

 Calorie Requirements

-Active wilderness camping burns 3,000-5,000 calories per day, depending on the terrain, temperature, and your pack weight.
+Active wilderness camping burns 3,000–5,000 calories per day, depending on terrain, temperature, and pack weight.
 Plan meals accordingly:

 Meal Strategies

-Real food strategy: For shorter trips (1-3 nights), you can carry real food that stays fresh: hard cheeses, cured meats, tortillas, peanut butter, fresh fruit (apples, oranges), and vegetables (carrots, bell peppers).
+Real food strategy: For shorter trips (1–3 nights), carry real food that stays fresh: hard cheeses, cured meats, tortillas, peanut butter, fresh fruit (apples, oranges), and vegetables (carrots, bell peppers).

 Food Storage and Bear Country